20th Anniversary of 9/11

 The "Kennifer Bench" sits in a garden in Culpepper, VA.
 The bench was created by Ken and Jennifer Lewis' American Airlines Flight Attendant colleagues.
 The garden and the bench are a living tribute to the Lewis' who lost their lives on AA Flight 77.
 Read full details in "Reclaiming the Sky."

-The essay competition gives today's generation of airport, airline employees and students - along with military personnel through Edge4Vets - an opportunity to tell how lessons they learn from the generation of 9/11 aviation heroes profiled in "Reclaiming the Sky" can help them meet Covid 19 challenges in their lives.
+The essay competition gives today's generation of airport and airline employees, as well as aviation students, an opportunity to tell how lessons they learn from the generation of 9/11 aviation heroes profiled in "Reclaiming the Sky" can help them meet Covid 19 challenges in their lives.

 See news stories about the contest.